jakearchibald/idb/README.md

     * `db`: Object similar to `IDBDatabase`.
     * `oldVersion`: Last version of the database opened by the user.
     * `newVersion`: Whatever new version you provided.
+    * `transaction`: The transaction for this upgrade.
+This is useful if you need to get data from other stores as part of a migration.
 * `blocked`: Called if there are older versions of the database open on the origin, so this version cannot open.
 * `blocking`: Called if this connection is blocking a future version of the database from opening.